-The healthcare-associated infection (HAI) measures show how often patients in a particular hospital contract certain infections during the course of their medical treatment, when compared to like hospitals.
+The healthcare-associated infection (HAI) measures Opens in a new window show how often patients in a particular hospital contract certain infections during the course of their medical treatment, when compared to similar hospitals.
 These infections can often be prevented when healthcare facilities follow guidelines for safe care.
-To get payment from CMS, hospitals are required to report data about some infections to the Centers for Disease Control and Prevention’s (CDC’s) National Healthcare Safety Network (NHSN)- Opens in a new window.
-Information for CMS reporting is currently collected through NHSN about central line-associated bloodstream infections, catheter-associated urinary tract infections, surgical site infections, MRSA Bacteremia and C.difficile laboratory-identified events.
-Future reporting will include healthcare worker influenza vaccination coverage and more.
-The public reporting of these data is part of a movement by the Department of Health and Human Services to make healthcare safer.
+To get payment from Medicare, hospitals are required to report data about some infections to the Centers for Disease Control and Prevention’s (CDC’s) National Healthcare Safety Network (NHSN)- Opens in a new window.
+Hospitals currently submit information on central line-associated bloodstream infections (CLABSIs), catheter-associated urinary tract infections (CAUTIs), surgical site infections (SSIs), Methicillin-resistant Staphylococcus Aureus (MRSA) blood infections, and Clostridium difficile (C. diff.) intestinal infections.
+The public reporting of these data on Hospital Compare is part of a movement by the Department of Health and Human Services to make healthcare safer.expand

 Which patients are included

-The HAI measures apply to all patients treated in acute care hospitals , including adult, pediatric, neonatal, Medicare, and non-Medicare patients.
+The HAI measures apply to all patients treated in acute care hospitals, including adult, pediatric, neonatal, Medicare, and non-Medicare patients, unless otherwise noted below:

 Where the information comes from